rangle/schematics-angular/README.md

 UPDATE /src/app/app.module.ts (2484 bytes)
 ```

+#### Creating Other Stuff

+There's also schematics for creating many other types of code artifacts:

+- `service`: Creates a service and updates the containing module file
+- `type`: Creates a paired interface and functions file for a given
+          model
+- `ngrx`: Creates the store, actions, reducer and effects files and
+          wires these up with the containing module.
+This won't be used
+          very often since you should ideally have 1 store per module or
+          feature anyway.

 ### Using Schematics Through WebStorm

 To use schematics in WebStorm, right-click on a folder, select